int/int.github.com/_posts/2010-10-28-mtblog-to-jekyll.markdown

 The first step is to convert MT entries to [Markdown][md] format.
 I used [mt2jekyll][m2j] to convert my exported MT backup.
 One thing to note is that, in my exported backup, there are bogus duplicate separators which will confuse the tool.
-So first use the following script to clean up and then use mt2jekyll to do the conversion.
+So first use this [strip script][strip] to clean up and then use `mt2jekyll` to do the conversion.

 <script src="http://gist.github.com/651761.js?file=strip.pl"></script>